Andrew-FungKinHo/Dynamic-Queuing-Solution/README.md

 # Sintegrate
 The project is designed for catering industry to implement a online ordering platform.
 It can calculate the ETA based on the locations of customers and restauarnt

-# Environment and Setup
+# Requirement
   Python >= 3.6

-  pip packages needed: django, googlemaps
+  pip install -r requirement.txt

+# Setup

   To start running the proejct, use the following commands in terminal: